sertschgi/hyprland-rice/README.md

 # My Personal Hyprland Rice

-> NOTE: If you are installing on Void Linux, you will need to add this software repository: https://gitlab.com/Oglo12/oglo-void-repo

 > NOTE: If you are installing on Gentoo Linux, you will need the [GURU](https://wiki.gentoo.org/wiki/Project:GURU) software repository enabled.

 > How to Install: